How’s your virtual facilitation going right now?

 #9 Perceptions of time & concentration span

 We need to be health and concentration span aware when we’re designing virtual facilitation sessions.
 From a sitting and screen-time perspective, an hour is ok.
 If you go beyond that please do build in adequate breaks.
-I suggest that 2-2.5 hours is a maximum duration for any online session.
+I suggest that 2-2.5 hours is a maximum duration for any single online session.

 #10 Making progress beyond the meeting